natlass/FoundationMatchingApp/README.md

-# Project-3
-## A beauty app utilizing machine learning, Python, Javascript, and HTML
+## A beauty app utilizing Machine Learning, Python, Javascript, and HTML

 ### Topic and Rationale: